chemdemo/everyauth-cn/README.md

 ## Why everyauth-cn ?

-The `everyauth` open source project is so excellent, it enables users to login via many of sites such google, facebook and youtobe.
-It makes works so easy for developers because everyauth works as a middleware for expressjs(or connect) module, one can just use `app.use(everyauth.middleware())` to enables anyone to login his web sites and get user infomation from session.
+The `everyauth` open source project is so excellent, it enables users to login via many of sites such as google, facebook and youtobe.
+It makes works so easy for developers because everyauth works as a middleware for expressjs(or connect) module, one can just use `app.use(everyauth.middleware())` to enables anyone to login his web sites and get user infomation from session, for more details please goto [everyauth](https://github.com/bnoguchi/everyauth).

-This project is for Chinese users, it reuse most of everyauth's core authorization code and allows Chinese users to login via most of Chinese SNS sites.
+This project aims connecting users to most of Chinese SNS sites.
+It reuse most of everyauth's core authorization code, thanks for everyauth open source project and GitHub!

 ## Features list: